Gokarna- 3 Days Itinerary to Explore Beautiful Land of Beaches

 Mirjan Fort is a gem from the past.
 It dignifies the glorious history of the town where it was built.
 It is spread across an area of over an area of 10 acres.

 Visit this fort to experience the breathtaking views of Western Ghat and Agahanashini River flowing around the fort.

 To be very honest it appeared like a fairy tale castle amid the green lush.
-I felt so rejuvinated afterwards and of course clicked pictures with beautiful background.
+I felt so rejuvenated afterwards and of course, clicked pictures with beautiful background.

 The ended with watching the most scenic sunset at Trippr Hostel Beach.
 Even after the sunset, we enjoyed the soft breeze and delicious food (did I tell you how good was the food at Trippr Cafe) by the beach.

-You can also visit Mahabaleshwar Temple and Murudeshwar Temple which has second largest statue of Lord Shiva at a beach.
+You can also visit Mahabaleshwar Temple and Murudeshwar Temple which has the second-largest statue of Lord Shiva at a beach.
 I suggest visiting any one of these temples early in the morning.
-And if you’re traveling back to Bangalore, you can visit the temple and Jog Falls as it will be in the middle of your way back.
+And if you’re travelling back to Bangalore, you can visit the temple and Jog Falls as it will be in the middle of your way back.